This Pawn Shop App Connects Users To Food Banks, In Case They Need More Than Quick Cash

 PawnGuru’s model is designed so that people get a fairer resale value for their goods: Rather than being taken advantage of in a time of need, they might be empowered.
 The company has attracted $1.5 million in funding from Impact America Fund, which backs startups that can improve low-income communities, and Invest Detroit, a community development financial institution with a similar city-specific mission.
 But mid-December 2017, it began advertising for another unrelated company on its site, in part to divert people in too dire of straights away from the service completely.
 “Need help?
 Want to offer help?
 Try FoodFinder to find a pantry near you,” reads the clickable blue banner-style ad, which runs directly beneath its logo.

 FoodFinder is a nonprofit app that allows people to search for nearby food pantries and check what might be stocked there.
 Founder Jack Griffin started his effort in 2014, the same year as PawnGuru.
-The duo met late last year through OptiMize, a social entrepreneurship program associated with the University of Michigan, where Birnholtz, who is an alumni, serves as a mentor.
-“I saw him working in a space really similar to ours and serving a very similar group of people,” Birnholtz says, noting the many who use its service return a few times a year to make ends meet.
+He met Birnholtz late last year through OptiMize, a social entrepreneurship program associated with the University of Michigan, where Birnholtz, who is an alumni, serves as a mentor.
+“I saw him working in a space really similar to ours and serving a very similar group of people,” Birnholtz says, noting that many who use its service return a few times a year to make ends meet.
 “I saw an opportunity to support his work and also to help our end users get what they need.”

 For Griffin, the collaboration makes sense–especially because many lower-income Americans are using smartphone-enabled services as digital lifelines.
 “Free food providers… are overwhelmingly supportive of our efforts to bring more visibility to the work being done in the food assistance space,” he says in an email to Fast Company.
 According to Birnholtz, who has access to that data, the first week that the banner went live, FoodFinder saw a 500% increase in traffic.

-He’s also happy to direct would-be users to a free resource that might cause them not to pawn some things.
-“Basically our job is to provide customers with as many resources as possible during a pretty difficult time,” he says.
+The PawnGuru team seems happy to direct would-be users to a free resource that might cause them not to pawn some things.
+“Basically our job is to provide customers with as many resources as possible during a pretty difficult time,” Birnholtz says.
 “We know that people are going to come back to us if they have a positive experience, so anything we can do to give them more information and a more positive experience on our site increases [those] odds.”
 Some short-term losses are worth long-term customer loyalty—especially if lives improve.